-Have you ever thought about what makes someone a good person?
+Have you ever thought about what it is that makes someone a good person?

-Is a good person someone who puts their interests aside for the sake of others?
+Is a ‘good person’ someone who puts other people’s needs before their own?
 Someone who puts others before them, no questions asked and no matter what?

-Before reading on, please take a moment to write down your own definition of being ‘good’.
-It might come at handy in the end of this post.
+Before reading on, please take a moment to write down your own definition of what being ‘good’ means.
+It might come in handy at the end of this post.

 Perception of ‘good’ and ‘bad’ is formed early in our childhood years.
 Distinguishing good and bad is one of the most important lessons parents have to convey to their children.
 And it is a very hard lesson to convey, too.
-While many notions of what being ‘good’ means are perfectly innocent and necessary, there are also notions of behaviors considered ‘good’ by our parents or other authority figures, which are harmful and/or hurtful for the child at the same time (for instance, proclaiming that absolute obedience is a good behavior— teaches a child to be obedient while suppressing their feelings and opinions).
+While many notions of what being ‘good’ means are perfectly innocent and necessary, there are also many behaviors considered ‘good’ by our parents or other authority figures, which are harmful and/or hurtful for the child at the same time (for instance, labelling absolute obedience as good behavior— teaches a child to be obedient while suppressing their own feelings and opinions).

-As adults, we still rely on many notions of ‘being good’ which derive from what we’ve learned early on from our parents, society, religion, peers, siblings and other authorities.
+As adults, we still rely on many notions of ‘being good’ which stem out of what we’ve learned early on from our parents, society, religion, peers, siblings and other authorities.

 With these notions, we are pretty much on autopilot, we do not question them; mostly because we’re usually not even aware of them.
 These notions have, over time, become our deep beliefs around which we form our identity.

 For example: Being raised by authoritative parents, who encouraged absolute obedience as ‘good’ behavior, might result in a belief that being submissive and not voicing your opinion, is ‘good’ behaviour.

 Being raised by emotionally immature or unstable parents might result in a belief that you are only good if you take too much upon yourself, no matter what the cost.

 Being raised by overly demanding parents might result in a belief that you are only ‘good’ if you never make mistakes.